Mishalzeera/the-money-manager/NOTES_TO_MYSELF.md

 - how would you go about refactoring.
 - where would it be wise to have the user_key stored?
 - what do you think about having spreadsheet functionality?
+- what would be a good way of handling last period's data?

 Style ideas: